jacksund/simmate/README.md

 ## About

 Simmate is a full-stack framework for chemistry research.
 It helps you calculate properties and explore third-party databases for both for molecular and crystalline systems.
-For experts, it also provides a toolbox to build out your own chemistry applications.
+It also provides a toolbox to build out your own chemistry applications.

+To be more precise for experienced devs... this repo is essentially a collection of chemistry-based [Django](https://www.djangoproject.com/) apps that are built out using our custom toolkit.
+At the lowest level, the toolkit acts a wrapper+extension of [pymatgen](https://pymatgen.org/) and [rdkit](https://www.rdkit.org/).
+Meanwhile, our frontend framework is built on top of [htmx](https://htmx.org/) to make pages dynamic, while the database backend uses [sqlite](https://sqlite.org/) as the default for beginners + [postgres](https://www.postgresql.org/) for production systems.
+There is a lot more built in to the codebase (including a custom workflow orchestration system) so make sure you explore!

 ## Before exploring the code